You can click on pictures to enlarge them

-Walking away from the city center along the Ljubljanica in the direction of Trnovo and Rudnik areas, you will notice that the river follows a curve on the left to face the Botanical Garden.
-It is one of the favorite places of local young people who like to meet there at night.
-The atmosphere on the banks is pleasant and relaxed.
-One evening in June 2012, we saw with amusement one of them riding on water a funny machine he had made himself : a bike with a barrel welded to the fork that allowed him to float, and two rear-mounted barrels fitted with small paddles connected to the pedal and gear mechanism.
-It was the attraction of the evening.
+As you move southwards from the city center along the Ljubljanica to Trnovo district, you join the Gruber Channel, an affluent of the river.
+The part of its banks which faces the Botanical Garden of the University is one of the favorite places of local young people and students who like to meet there at night.
+The atmosphere there is pleasant and relaxed.
+One night in June 2012, we saw with amusement one of them riding on water a funny machine he had made himself: a bike with a barrel welded to the fork that allowed him to float, and two rear-mounted barrels fitted with small paddles connected to the pedal and gear mechanism.
+It was the main attraction of the evening.

 Finally, let's be honest: if according to you, vacation means an unbridled nightlife scouring trendy discos overnight, you will not be completely satisfied.
 In Ljubljana, people like partying in their own way.
 It is friendly, people are happy to live, pleasant and cheerful without being exuberant.
 Young or old, all love to laugh, to have fun very simply.

 Ljubljana is an indefinable atmosphere, a pleasant sweetness of life.
 It is more romantic than expansive.
 There, you feel good, you feel alive.
 Quite simply.
 You leave it feeling melancholic, because once you fell under its spell and finally adopted it, you leave a part of yourself there.

 Ljubljana is part of our favorite cities.
 To have direct access to the rubric, click here.